 Potty training is essential if you want a well-behaved dog.
 Most of us prefer living under the same roof as our dogs.
-However, it gets challenging when your dog keeps soiling the house. well, you will not have to deal with this behavior once you learn how to potty train a dog fast and easy.
-Regardless of your dog’s age, you can be able to eliminate house soiling completely.
-In this article, we are going to look at the tips on How to potty train a Dog Fast and Easy.
+However, it gets challenging when your dog keeps soiling the house.
+You will not have to deal with this behavior once you learn how to potty train a dog fast and easy.
+Regardless of your dog’s age, you can eliminate house soiling.
+This article will look at the tips on potty training a Dog Fast and Easy.

 1. Introduce a crate to potty train a dog fast and easy (See crate prices on Amazon)

-You should think about potty training before you bring your dog home.
-As a matter of fact, it is best if you have already prepared the food station as well as sleeping arrangements for your new puppy.
-There are different crates of different sizes based on the size of your dog.
-You should not get a crate that is too big for him that he will be able to eliminate inside the crate.
+It would help if you thought about potty training before you brought your dog home.
+It is best if you have already prepared your new puppy’s food station and sleeping arrangements.
+There are different sizes of crates based on your dog’s size.
+It would help if you did not get a box that is too big for him that he will be able to eliminate inside the crate.
 Well, it should be, however, big enough for your dog to fit.

 When you bring home a crate that is too big, he might find a chance to potty inside the crate.
-This would be quite messy, especially if you are house training him to potty outside.
-And since your dog will not potty where he sleeps or eats from, a nice fitting crate should help you out.
+This would be messy, especially if you train him to potty outside.
+And since your dog will not potty where he sleeps or eats, a lovely fitting crate should help you out.

-It should not take you so long to get your dog fully toilet trained.
+Getting your dog fully toilet trained should not take so long.
 However, you will have to monitor your dog’s feeding habits as they are likely to potty a few minutes after feeding.
 It will be totally up to you to keep up with his behavior to potty train your dog fast and easy.

-Crates are useful especially when you are starting out training a new puppy.
+Crates are helpful, especially when you start training a new puppy.

 2. Paper Pads

-These are probably the second most useful items for potty training.
-Whether you are house training a dog puppy or an adult dog, you may use paper pads to do so.
-Well, you can do this while your puppy is still in the crate or you are simply house training him in the open house, these pads are going to save your life.
+These are probably the second most valuable items for potty training.
+Whether you are house training a puppy or an adult dog, you may use paper pads.
+You can do this while your puppy is still in the crate or you are house training him in the open house; these pads will save your life.

 The truth is, so many people fail to think about potty training while bringing a dog home.
-Only when he is in the house or has peed on the floor and we realize that we didn’t have a plan all along.
-If you are in this situation, don’t despair as paper pads will help you potty train your dog fast and easy.
-Well, it will also be of use because you will not have to keep cleaning the mess.
+Only when he is in the house or has peed on the floor do we realize we didn’t have a plan all along.
+If you are in this situation, don’t despair, as paper pads will help you potty train your dog fast and efficiently.
+It will also be helpful because you will not have to keep cleaning the mess.

-The challenge in using paper pads is getting the dog to recognize that he is only supposed to use surface covered in the latter, and not on the floor.
-Luckily for you, dogs have a tendency of learning fast and they stick to the same habits.
-To be able to do this, you may have to use the above-outlined method, using a crate.
-Now, the crate should have a feeding station, most of them do.
+The challenge in using paper pads is getting the dog to recognize that he is only supposed to use surfaces covered in the latter and not on the floor.
+Luckily for you, dogs tend to learn fast and stick to the same habits.
+To do this, you may have to use the above-outlined method, using a crate.
+Now, the crate should have a feeding station; most of them do.

-Cover his potty area in a paper pad.
-Each time you let him out of his crate, take him to the potty pad.
-Gradually, he is going to learn that he is only supposed to use the paper pad and not the floor.
+Cover his potty area with a paper pad.
+Take him to the potty pad each time you let him out of his crate.
+Gradually, he will learn that he is only supposed to use the paper pad and not the floor.
 It will be easier for you to clean after him this way.
 It is one of the most appropriate methods for indoor potty training.

 3. Choose an appropriate potty area

-Whether you are potty training your dog indoors or outside, the potty area is an important factor.
-First of all, you should never alternate potty areas every now and then.
-Instead, you should stick to taking him to the potty at the same spot.
-This way, it is going to be easier to potty train him since you are associating the chosen spot with the activity.
+Whether potty training your dog indoors or outside, the potty area is an essential factor.
+First, you should never alternate potty regions now and then.
+Instead, it would help if you stuck to taking him to the potty at the same spot.
+This way, potty training him will be easier since you associate the chosen location with the activity.

 Now, choosing the potty area indoors can be quite a task.
-However, you should consider a private and serene place.
-This way, your dog will be able to complete his business in privacy.
+However, it would help if you considered a private and serene place.
+This way, your dog can complete his business in privacy.
 While the laundry room can be a perfect place to put a paper pad or litter box for your puppy, most people go for areas near the bathroom.

-It is never a good plan to leave your puppy outdoors even if the potty place is outdoors.
-Well, if his potty area is outdoors, you will have to work on making your dog remain focused at all times.
+It is never a good plan to leave your puppy outdoors, even if the potty place is outdoors.
+You must work on keeping your dog focused if his potty area is outdoors.
 Take him directly to the potty place once he gets outside. .
 Encourage him by using the words go potty every time you get there.
-You can begin this process using paper pads among other methods.
+You can begin this process using paper pads, among other methods.

 4. Train your dog to the outdoor potty Area Fast and easy

-Unless you want your house stinking, you might just consider introducing an outdoor potty place.
+You might consider introducing an outdoor potty place unless you want your house stinking.
 This way, he can always rush outside and finish his business without soiling the house.
-As we have previously mentioned, potty training might take a lot of time based on what on various factors.
+As previously mentioned, potty training might take a lot of time based on various factors.

 However, unless you want to risk leaving a dog flap, this might seem to be a challenging task.
 This is especially if you are mostly away at work.
-Therefore, you will need to come up with a good plan when you want your pup to potty outdoors.
+Therefore, you must devise a good plan when you want your pup to potty outdoors.

-While housetraining might be difficult, it is a starting point to be able to make your dog understand that you want him to only potty in one place outside.
-Once again use a crate to train your dog how to potty outside.
-Now, like with the indoors training, you will have to supervise him closely.
-While he spends most of his time in the crate, you will have to give him a potty break every now and then.
+While housetraining might be difficult, making your dog understand that you want him to only potty in one place outside is a starting point.
+Once again, use a crate to train your dog how to potty outside.
+Now, like with indoor training, you will have to supervise him closely.
+While he spends most of his time in the crate, you will have to give him a potty break now and then.
 Therefore, you will have to be home for most of the day.

-Just like with the indoor house training, take him to the potty area, probably marked by the paper pad after meals, and immediately he wakes up.
-These are the times that your dog is likely to be in need of a potty break.
+Just like with the indoor house training, take him to the potty area, probably marked by the paper pad after meals, and immediately wake up.
+These are the times that your dog is likely to need a potty break.

-Once again, ensure that you are using the right size of a crate.
+Once again, ensure that you are using the correct crate size.
 This way, your dog will not have the opportunity to pee in the crate.
 However, if you have to leave the house for a few hours, this can be challenging.
-You might consider covering the crate’s floor with paper pads so that you can easily remove them when you get back.
+You might consider covering the crate’s floor with paper pads so you can easily remove them when you get back.

 5. Establish a routine

-This is probably the single but super important thing you should do once you make up your mind to get a dog.
+This is probably the single but super important thing you should do once you decide to get a dog.
 You must be able to align his schedule with your schedule.
-This way, you will be able to estimate when he is likely to want to go to the bathroom.
+This way, you can estimate when he will likely want to go to the bathroom.

-A good routine with your dog should include feeding time, exercise as well as playtime.
-Not only will you be in control but you will ensure that your dog does not get stressed.
-Keeping up with the change of routines can be quite hectic for your dog.
+A good routine with your dog should include feeding time, exercise, and playtime.
+Not only will you be in control, but you will ensure that your dog does not get stressed.
+Keeping up with the change of routines can be pretty hectic for your dog.

 Also, take him to the potty whenever he wakes up from naps.
 Monitor his nighttime potty behavior and ensure that you wake him up at night to go potty.
 This way, you will be training him that at certain times, he needs to visit the potty area.

-Feed your dog on a consistent schedule and you will never have to worry about house-soiling accidents.
-Dogs are very particular when it comes to schedules.
-Ensure that you are feeding your puppy the right amount of food as well as foods of high quality.
-This includes the treats and the snacks that he gets to eat during the day.
+Feed your dog consistently; you will never have to worry about house-soiling accidents.
+Dogs are very particular when it comes to plans.
+Ensure that you are feeding your puppy the right amount of food and nourishment of high quality.
+This includes the treats and snacks he gets to eat during the day.

 6. Slowly give your dog access to different parts of the house

-Even though it is going to take some time before you successfully house train your dog, you may want to slowly introduce him to the rest of your house.
-Remember that the goal is to ensure that he is comfortable in your home and at the same time he knows that he cannot go on the floor.
-This is one of the most important training that you have to take your dog through once you have been taught basic potty training.
+Even though it will take some time before you successfully house train your dog, you may want to introduce him to the rest of your house slowly.
+Remember that the goal is to ensure that he is comfortable in your home, and at the same time, he knows he cannot go on the floor.
+This is one of the essential training you must take your dog through once you have been taught basic potty training.

-At this point, I am assuming that your dog already knows where he is supposed to go.
-Well, while you may think he is ready to be let free, this might not be the case.
+At this point, I assume that your dog already knows where he is supposed to go.
+While you may think he is ready to be let free, this might not be the case.
 You will, therefore, have to expose him to the different rooms in the house.
-However, you should do this while you supervise him heavily.
-I mean, it will take five minutes of you staring at your phone, and your dog soils the house.
+However, it would help if you did this while supervising him heavily.
+It will take five minutes of you staring at your phone, and your dog soils the house.

-It could be that he likes the other room or it has a soft or fluffy carpet.
-But just as we mentioned earlier, you should not let your do choose where to go.
-Ensure that he gets to spend time in all the rooms gradually until he is fully trained.
-Thereafter, you can let him roam around the house without the fear that he is going to soil your house.
+It could be that he likes the other room, or it has a soft or fluffy carpet.
+But as we mentioned earlier, you should not let your do choose where to go.
+Ensure he gradually spends time in all the rooms until he is fully trained.
+After that, you can let him roam around the house without fearing that he will soil your home.
 Use a leash or baby gates to control your dog’s movement in the house.

 7. Reinforce training using treats

 You will need to associate the designated potty area with something positive.
 This is the fastest way to reinforce training in dogs.
-For instance, when you take him outside and he does his business, offer him a treat.
-This way, you will be encouraging him to only go outside.
+For instance, offering him a treat when you take him outside and he does his business.
+This way, you will be encouraging him only to go out.

-However, should your dog have an accident during training, you must not punish him?
+However, should your dog have an accident during training, you must not punish him.
 Instead, clean up the area and remain consistent with potty training.
 Dogs engage in certain behaviors when they are targeting a positive outcome.
-Therefore, by rewarding him every time he gets it right, your dog will want to keep, using the potty area to get the treats he needs.
+Therefore, by rewarding him every time he gets it right, your dog will want to keep using the potty area to get the treats he needs.
 This is a very effective method to potty train a dog fast and easy.
-He is always going to look forward to impressing his master to get rewarded.
+He will always look forward to impressing his master to get rewarded.

 8. Supervise your dog

 When your dog is undergoing potty training, it is essential to supervise him.
 Otherwise, you might have to deal with house soiling and even inappropriate elimination.
-It is especially important to watch him when he is freely roaming in the house or in the yard.
+It is necessary to watch him when he freely roams in the house or the yard.
 Do not let him out of sight even when you have to do something.
-You can put him on a leash and he will be with you the whole time.
-This way, you are going to always be able to recognize when he is about to eliminate.
+You can put him on a leash, and he will be with you the whole time.
+This way, you will always be able to recognize when he is about to eliminate.

-When it comes to potty training, it is going to take you a lot of time as well as consistency.
-In order to have your dog all well-behaved, invest in a nice crate.
-This way, it is going to be pretty easy for you to control your dog.
+When it comes to potty training, it will take you a lot of time and consistency.
+To have your dog all well-behaved, invest in a lovely crate.
+This way, it will be pretty easy for you to control your dog.

 Understand that your dog is going to need several potty breaks per day.
-This only means one thing: you have to be home when he needs to go potty, or at least someone needs to be there.
-And unfortunately, your dog is not going to be able to hold it for too long.
+This only means one thing: you must be home when he needs to go potty or someone needs to be there.
+And unfortunately, your dog will not be able to hold it for too long.